Jabra Elite 75t

 Jabra claims the Elite 75t can last for 7.5 hours on a full charge.
-In our testing, running the earbuds continuously on maximum volume, we were only able to get just under 7 hours.
+In our testing, running the earbuds continuously on maximum volume, we were only able to get just under 7 hours of use.
 While many new true wireless earbuds not made by Apple do better, it’s still a solid upgrade over previous generations and given their tiny size, it’s all the more impressive.

-Their charging case is good for just over two full recharges, giving you a total time between plug-ins of about 28 hours.
+Their charging case is good for just under three full recharges, giving you a total time between plug-ins of about 28 hours.
 With the quick-charge feature, you can give yourself an hour’s worth of use with only 15 minutes of charging time.